xie186/Writing_in_the_Science/Week1.md

 The aim of this paper is to provide a review of the basic principles of quantum physics.

-This paper is to review the basic principles of quantum physics.
+> Answer: This paper reviews quantum physics

-> Answer: Your answer cannot be more than 10000 characters.

 14. Question 14